Optimal reconstruction of general sparse stochastic block models: Weighted Majority Method

 \end{proof} Now that we know the expectation, we want to be able to bound the variance of these sums around their expectation.
 This will allow us to show that with high probability, the sums corresponding to different root labels live in disjoint intervals.
-To begin, we compute some statistics about the structure of the tree that will appear in this calculation.
+To begin, we compute some statistics about the structure of the tree.
+The following two lemmas result from inductive computations using the law of total expectation and variance to condition on the children of the root, and taking advantage of the recursive nature of the tree.